 Connect with Students by Leveraging Phenomena and Incorporating Modeling into the K-12 Earth Science Classroom

 For ALL Earth Science teachers!
-Participants will learn to leverage scientific phenomena and align them to appropriate standards (NGSS with connections to TN science standards and others) They will use these "anchoring events" to frame a unit or a lesson segment that requires students to generate models or explanations.
+Participants will learn to leverage scientific phenomena and align them to appropriate standards (NGSS with connections to TN science standards and others) We will use anchoring events based on these phenomena to frame a unit or a lesson segment that requires students to generate models or explanations.
 We will loosely follow the Ambitious Science Teaching framework; AST helps guide teachers in planning for engagement to elicit students' ideas.

 Bring your students' worlds and experiences back into science!
 Developing relevant learning segments is key to getting students engaged in class.
 Discussing and questioning phenomena (observable events) that students have either experienced or heard about before makes them great collaborators in your classroom.
 You can ask your students, Ever wonder about...
 Why is metal shiny?
 Why does the wind blow?
 What causes auroras?
 The possibilities are endless if we look to what is happening outside of the classroom.